Revesby, New South Wales: History

 The earliest landowners did not reside in the area.
 The only mansion built in the early days was 'The Pah' on Tompson Road.
 It was built in 1896-1897 by Samuel John Hales on 14 acre that had been purchased from the Weston estate.
-That property was subdivided in 1926 but the house remains.
+That property was subdivided in 1926 but the house remains (as at 2025).

 The first school opened as Bankstown South in 1896; now known as Revesby Public School.
 The railway station opened on 21 December 1931.
 The local post office opened in 1955.

+The establishment of Revesby railway station in 1931 allowed for easier access to the suburban areas, making Revesby a more attractive place for residents and businesses.
+Revesby was still seen as a location for people seeking a more rural lifestyle while remaining within reasonable distance to the Sydney CBD.

 Demographics

 According to the of Population, there were 15,268 people in Revesby.